YashK13200/contact-management-crm/Readme.md

 - Updating contact data.

 ### Backend URL
-To add in the Frontend , in place of localhost we have to use this:
+To add in the Frontend , in place of localhost(endpoints) we have to use this:
+(for live purpose)
 ```bash
 https://contact-backend-rij0.onrender.com/api/contacts
 ```